AllieCole/eds212-comp-3b/README.md

-# eds212-comp-3b
+# EDS 212 Computational session 3b- Making vectors in R and Python
-day three project to practice making and working with vectors in R and python
+Day three project to practice making and working with vectors in R and Python